 Walmart Plus perks

 Walmart Plus includes a handful of benefits that will grow over time.
-Currently, Walmart Plus benefits include the following:
+For instance, in early June the retailer held its first Walmart Plus Weekend sales event, which consisted of four days of exclusive sales for members.
+Other Walmart Plus benefits include the following:

 - Unlimited free delivery: Customers will receive fast, free delivery on more than 160,000 items including tech, toys, household essentials, and groceries.
 Delivery will occur as fast as same-day with 1-hour delivery windows.

 - Scan & Go: This feature in the Walmart app will allow for a faster way to shop in-store.
 Using the Walmart app, customers can scan their items as they shop and pay using Walmart Pay for a quick and touch-free payment experience.

 - Fuel discounts: Walmart Plus members will be able to save up to 5 cents per gallon at nearly 2,000 Walmart, Murphy USA, and Murphy Express fuel stations.
 Sam's Club fuel stations are also part of the lineup.
 Walmart also expanded the discounts so that members can enjoy an instant 10 cent discounts on every gallon of fuel purchased at participating stations.
 Members can also now save at Exxon and Mobil stations nationwide.

 It's unclear what other perks Walmart Plus will offer in the near future.
 However, it's no secret that Walmart and Amazon price match each other all the time, especially on retail holidays like Black Friday.
 The renewed rivalry could make for excellent deals.

 Walmart Plus vs. Amazon Prime

 During Amazon's Q1 2021 earnings call, the company revealed there are over 200 million paid Prime members worldwide.
 That's a number that Walmart Plus is certainly hoping to reach.

 Once the country's top retailer, Walmart has watched as its rival Amazon has dominated online sales.
 Amazon now accounts for roughly 38% of all online retail sales in the U.S., according to eMarketer.
 By comparison, Walmart is a distant second place with just over 5% of the U.S. e-commerce market.
 The hope is that Walmart Plus will help it take some of that market share from Amazon.